lgatto/SC-ICS-Proposal/README.md

 If you have questions of comments, please open an [issue](https://github.com/lgatto/SC-ICS-Proposal/issues).
 Would you be interested in helping out?
-Please send open issues and send pull requests.
-In participating in the instructor course?
+Please open issues and send pull requests.
+Interested in participating in the instructor course?
 Add [yourself](participants.md).

 * Deadline: 10 January 2016
 * 2-5 pages